philipjkim/mlbh2h/README.md

     -t, --topn              If set, top 10 * (number of t's) batters/pitchers are shown separately (-ttt for top 30 batters/pitchers)
     -V, --version           Prints version information
-    -w, --weekly-changes    If set, fantasy points per team for 7 days are shown
+    -w, --weekly-changes    If set, fantasy points per team for the week are shown

 OPTIONS:
-    -k, --apikey <SPORTRADAR_API_KEY>    Sets sportsradar API key.
+    -k, --apikey <SPORTRADAR_API_KEY>
+            Sets sportsradar API key.
             Get a free api key at https://developer.sportradar.com/ if you don't have one yet.
             Environment variable `SPORTRADAR_API_KEY` should be set
             if you don't want to set this option.
             The option value precedes env.
+    -d, --date <YYYY-MM-DD>                       Sets the date for stats [default: 2019-07-21] -f, --format <FORMAT>
+            Sets the output format, available values: pretty, csv [default: pretty]

+    -l, --league <LEAGUE_NAME>                    Sets the league name for scoring and roster [default: sample] -o, --outstanding <BATTER_PTS:PITCHER_PTS>
+            If the daily fantasy points for outstanding performance set, shows stats for players who exceeds given points [default: ]
-    -d, --date <YYYY-MM-DD>              Sets the date for stats [default: 2019-07-09] -f, --format <FORMAT>                Sets the output format, available values: pretty, csv [default: pretty] -l, --league <LEAGUE_NAME>           Sets the league name for scoring and roster [default: sample] -r, --range <RANGE>                  Sets the range for stats (1d, 1w, 2w, 1m, all) [default: 1d]
+    -r, --range <RANGE>                           Sets the range for stats (1d, 1w, 2w, 1m, all) [default: 1d]

 SUBCOMMANDS:
     help            Prints this message or the help of the given subcommand(s)